telerik/xamarin-forms-docs/controls/signaturepad/overview.md

 # Overview

-**Telerik UI for Xamarin SignaturePad** control gives you the option to display a signature in your desktop and mobile applications, and fully customize its stroke and color.
-In addition you can easily save the signature in png or jpeg with additional saving settings thanks to the flexible API.
+**Telerik UI for Xamarin SignaturePad** control gives you the option to capture a signature in your desktop and mobile applications, and fully customize signature's stroke and color.
+In addition you can easily save the signature as Png or Jpeg with additional saving settings using the flexible Saving API of the SignaturePad.

 ![SignaturePad Overview](images/signaturepad-overview.png)